Jungle Drum

 JUNGLE DRUM

-Okay, here is where I recount the tales of what was another hell of an adventure.
-One that takes us in the heart of the Amazon Rainforest!
+Okay, here is where I recount the tales of what was another hell of an adventure, one that takes us into the heart of the Amazon Rainforest.
 I flew into Iquitos as soon as I got to Lima – all sweaty, stinky and exhausted but super ready and excited for what was about to come.

-The Amazon is a moist broadleaf tropical rainforest that covers over 5,500,500 km2 of South America; with the majority in Brazil, Peru and Colombia and the rest in territory belonging to six other countries.
-The rainforest boasts the largest biodiversity of any other biome; with the largest collection of both flora and fauna in the world.
-Also something super cool – around half the dust fertilising the Amazon comes from… I’m giving you a head start… Okay?
+The Amazon is a moist broadleaf tropical rainforest that covers over 5,500,500 km² of South America, with the majority in Brazil, Peru and Colombia, and the rest in territory belonging to six other countries.
+The rainforest boasts the largest biodiversity of any other biome, with the largest collection of both flora and fauna in the world.
+Also something super cool: around half the dust fertilising the Amazon comes from… I’m giving you a head start… okay?
 Did you think about it?
 Yes?
-Okay… The Sahara!
+Okay… the Sahara!
 Yup, that’s right.
-By wind if you’re wondering how, and it’s importance lies in the fact that it is full of phosphorus, a compound essential for plant growth.
+By wind, if you’re wondering how, and its importance lies in the fact that it is full of phosphorus – a compound essential for plant growth.
 Another cool fact?
-A 3oC rise in temperature would kill around 75% of the jungle.
-Scary right?
+A 3°C rise in temperature would kill around 75% of the jungle.
+Scary, right?
 Wanna know what’s scarier?
-The fact that when 25% of the Amazon is destroyed (currently at around 20%), the rainforest will irreversibly turn into a savannah.
+The fact that when 25% of the Amazon is destroyed (around 20% at time of writing), the rainforest will irreversibly turn into a savannah.
 Scary.
-Just in case anyone’s wondering, yes, this description was brought to you by Wikipedia and summarised by yours truly.

 Upon arriving in Iquitos, I hitched a ride on a tuk-tuk which was very reminiscent of our drives way back in Nepal.
 The same chaos and lawlessness that ruled the roads also reminded me of my earthly tether and my will to stay alive.